JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 This is the second post in the series.
 The very first tutorial of the series is [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
-There are also the [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.
+There are also the [Mapping Function Pointers from C](mapping-function-pointers-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.

 In the tutorial we will learn: